 This told me that the starter had matured and was ready to be named!
 I decided to call it Zelda.

 Nine days earlier, Zelda was nothing more than a blob of water and flour.
 Everyday, I fed and cared for it, and watched Zelda grow into a vibrant and bubbly sourdough starter.
 Right now, she’s sitting in the refrigerator waiting for Part 2 – making delicious sourdough bread.
 Here’s my first sourdough bread made with Zelda!

 Before I make the sourdough bread, I will need to remove 140 grams of Zelda from the refrigerator, and feed her at room temperature with 70 grams each of filtered water and bread flour.
 Thereafter, when I’m not making sourdough bread, I will need to feed Zelda once a month by discarding half of the starter, and adding 70 grams each of filtered water and bread flour.
 Yum!

-- Note 1: It's important to use filtered water to make sourdough starter.
+- It's important to use filtered water to make sourdough starter.
 The reason is that tap water contains chlorine, and chlorine can kill the yeast or retard its growth.

-- Note 2: It's possible to use other types of flour to make starter.
+- It's possible to use other types of flour to make starter.
 In general organic flours work best.
 However, avoid bleached flour.

-- Note 3: A key to making this starter is using equal parts by weight of the filtered water and bread flour to both build the starter, and feed it.
+- A key to making this starter is using equal parts by weight of the filtered water and bread flour to both build the starter, and feed it.
 Therefore, it's best to weigh the ingredients.
-In addition it's more precise to weigh the ingredients in grams than in ounces.